Test report of the Canon EOS R – a capable full-frame mirrorless system camera that is great for microscopy

 - 4K video shots (UHD, 16:9) at 30 fps

 - Burst rate of 8 fps

 When used for microscopy applications, the camera (which, at 580 grams, is a lightweight for its class) can be attached to either the phototube (C-Mount adapter) or the eyepiece tube (eyepiece adapter) with an optical LM adapter solution.
-For this, Canon offers the EF-EOS R lens adapter, which is designed for attaching any EF-mount lens to the EOS R and thus also works perfectly with our adapter solutions.
+Our product comes with the matching R bayonet adapter - the original Canon EF-EOS R adapter is no longer necessary.

 The LM adapter solution with plan achromatic precision optics performs the optical adjustment.